 How to Remove Scroll Bar in Excel (3 Easy Ways)

 Microsoft Excel, by default, displays a horizontal and vertical scroll bar.
-It allows us to go through the spreadsheet and effortlessly scroll over the information on the screen.
-However, if you wouldn’t want the horizontal or vertical scroll bar, or perhaps both, enable or disable scroll bars as needed.
-In this article, we will demonstrate some effective and handy ways to remove the scroll bar in Excel.
+It allows us to go through the spreadsheet and scroll over the information on the screen.
+However, if you don’t want the horizontal or vertical scroll bar in your sheet or workbook, or perhaps both, enable or disable scroll bars as needed.

 3 Handy Ways to Remove Scroll Bar in Excel